alicebob/niksnut/README.md

  - click in the UI which project and which branch you want
  - we do a checkout of the branch
  - it runs the configured nix attribute.
 This is essentially `nix-build -A [what you configured]`.
- - if that's done you run a shell script, which is essentially `nix-shell -P [what you configured] [your shell]
+ - if the main build is done this run the configured shell script, which is essentially `nix-shell -P [what you configured] [your shell]`.
+This can do scp or kubectl or whatever else you need.

 ### Nix